Communication with Vincent Thibault

 §21 – It’s all about love

-(Part 33 of 37 in series, Study inspired by Pakour & Art du Déplacement by V. Thibault)
+This entry is part 33 of 37 in the series Study inspired by Pakour & Art du Déplacement by V. Thibault

 For me, what defines a human being is the combination of our intellect, our self-awareness, and our mortality.
 Developing the first two, and in particular becoming comfortable with the third takes a lot of time.
 It’s clear to me that there are seasons to our human lives.
 The best description I’ve heard is that of four seasons: roots, fire, water and air, corresponding to beginning, actively carving one’s path, learning acceptance and understanding, and finally wisdom.
 (This is obviously a variation of the four, classical elements.)